Cy5er/Portfolio/Statistical Natural Language Processing Assignments/Assignment 2/README.md

 ## Visualization
 - Bar charts and word clouds are generated to visually represent the frequency distribution of n-grams.
 - Visualizations help in easily spotting common phrases and understanding overall language patterns within the text.

----

-## Conclusion
-The notebook successfully implements an n-gram extraction and analysis pipeline.
-It transforms raw text data into a set of informative n-gram frequency distributions and visualizations, providing a foundation for further text analysis tasks such as language modeling, topic analysis, or sentiment classification.